-In all fairness, if the litters had my mechanism defect [Endocrine Immune Disorder], I am not sure anything would have worked, including vaccinations.
+In all fairness, if the litters had this mechanism defect [Endocrine Immune Disorder], I am not sure anything would have worked, including vaccinations.

-Many years ago, when people were afraid that the altered viruses and bacteria [attenuated] that were in the vaccines might still give the puppy Distemper, a Measles vaccine was developed.
+Many years ago, people were afraid that the altered viruses and bacteria [attenuated] in the vaccines, might still give the puppy Distemper, and so a Measles vaccine was developed.